CSCfi/csc-user-guide/docs/data/sensitive-data/tutorials/backup_sd_desktop.md

 ```text
 sd-backup-server.sh
 ```
-When launched _sd-backup-server.sh_ asks for the CSC password of the Project Manger.
+When launched _sd-backup-server.sh_ asks for the CSC password of the Project Manager.

 After that the project manager can leave the virtual session running in background by pressing:
 __Ctrl+a+d__.